- File Explorer is a valuable tool that enables easy browsing and managing of files and folders stored on a Windows PC.

-According to users, many File Explorer problems can be caused by IDT Audio, and in order to fix them, you need to remove this application.
-Once you remove it, it’s advised to delete all files and registry entries associated with it.
-This is too complicated to do manually, so it might be a good idea to remove IDT Audio using an uninstaller software.
+According to users, many File Explorer problems can be caused by IDT Audio; to fix them; you need to remove this application.
+Once you remove it, it’s advised to delete all associated files and registry entries.

-There are many great uninstaller tools available, but many users reported that they removed this application and all its files by using IObit Uninstaller (free download), Ashampoo Uninstaller or Revo Uninstaller, so feel free to try any of these tools.
+Many great uninstaller tools are available, but many users reported that they removed this application and all its files using CCleaner (free download), so feel free to download it and try it.

-Once you remove IDT audio, the problem should be completely resolved and your File Explorer will start working again.
+Once you remove IDT audio, the problem should be resolved entirely, and your File Explorer will start working again.

 - Open the Settings app and go to the System section.

-- Set Change the size of text apps, and other items to 100%.
+- Set the size of text apps and other items to 100%.

 - Check if File Explorer works.
 If it does, resize it and make it smaller than usual.